gitops-working-group/gitops-working-group/GOVERNANCE.md

 [Chairs](#chairs) will be elected for one year terms and may run for reelection.

-Chairs are selected by the members of the working group.

 The election process takes place on the CNCF SIG App Delivery [mailing list](cncf-sig-app-delivery@lists.cncf.io ).

 Before each election, there will be a call for nominiations on the mailing list.
 Nominations should be sent to the mailing list, and include a brief bio and personal statement describing the candidates qualifications to serve in this capacity.
 Self-nominations are welcome.

+The GitOps WG employs "organization voting" to ensure no single organization can dominate the election process or project.
-Members must be listed in the [interested parties](interested-parties.md) document at least one week before any election to have a vote.
+Each organization listed in the [interested parties](interested-parties.md) document has one vote.
+Interested parties must be added at least one week before any election to have a vote.
-To avoid having a single company dominate the election process, at most two votes from members working for the same company will count.
 Chairs will be elected using Ranked Choice Voting.

 Election results will be announced on the mailing list, and current chairs listed in this document will be updated accordingly.